siberianfox/tinygwiki/Programming-TinyG-with-the-Atmel-AVRISP-Mkii-Programmer.md

 	EESAVE | (unchecked) | default
 	BODLVL | 2.6v [2V6]|

-The fusebytes are left in their default settings and should read:
+The fusebytes should reflect the above settings and should read:

 	Fuse | Value | Notes
 	-----|-------|------